nextcloud/neon/packages/dynamite/dynamite/README.md

-Provides a [Dart Build System](https://github.com/dart-lang/build) builder for generating clients from an [OpenAPI specifications](https://swagger.io/specification/).
+Provides a [Dart Build System](https://github.com/dart-lang/build) builder for generating clients from [OpenAPI specifications](https://swagger.io/specification/).

 The builder generates code if it find files with an `.openapi.json` or `.openapi.yaml` extension in the lib directory.